NEET Reservations 2021 – Quota for Medical Courses

 |PwD-Locomotor Disability||Special medical boards have been constituted from selected central government hospitals|

-Once the exams have concluded, the qualifying candidates for NEET exams undergo counselling sessions for allotment of seats in different medical institutes.
+Once the exams have concluded, the qualifying candidates for NEET undergo counselling sessions for allotment of seats in different medical institutes.
 The counselling sessions occur in two different stages- The national level and state level.
-At each of these levels, the seat reservation differs, being specified under the NEET reservation criteria 2020.
+At each of these levels, the seat reservation differs, being specified under the NEET reservation criteria 2021.